 First and foremost, never leave your pets and children alone together in the same room!
 Not only will this one step go a long way towards keeping your kids safe, but it will keep your pets safe as well.
 After all, kids pull tails, poke eyes, and feed pets from their snack cup – among other things… all of which can spell an unplanned trip to the veterinarian.

-From diapers and wipes to baby snacks and pain relievers (and a whole lot in between), the diaper bag is a huge potential mine field for your pet’s safety.
+From diapers and wipes to baby snacks and pain relievers (and a whole lot in between), the diaper bag is a huge potential minefield for your pet’s safety.
 To avoid these problems, never leave the diaper bag on the floor or a low-lying piece of furniture.
 Always hang the diaper bag, and ideally do so on a wall hook or coat rack, well off the floor.

 Be sure to promptly and securely dispose of all dirty diapers and wipes.
 Aside from the pure nastiness of a pet eating a dirty diaper, these items typically don’t pass through a pet’s system, leading to an expensive surgical or endoscopic procedure.

 Many of the snacks that toddlers and small children eat can also cause significant problems if the family dog gets into them.
-For example, many toddlers LOVE raisins and grapes - which they frequently drop.
+For example, many toddlers LOVE raisins and grapes – which they frequently drop.
 Some dogs, and there’s no way to predict which ones, will suffer debilitating, expensive, and sometimes fatal kidney failure from grape and raisin ingestion.
-However, even if your child’s snacks don’t cause toxicity in your pets, the gastrointestinal inflammation that can be caused from such a drastic change to their diet can be enough to bring on an uncomfortable (and messy) bout of vomiting or diarrhea.
+However, even if your child’s snacks don’t cause toxicity in your pets, the gastrointestinal inflammation that can be caused by such a drastic change to their diet can be enough to bring on an uncomfortable (and messy) bout of vomiting or diarrhea.

-Pet also develop stress and boredom when a child is introduced to the home.
+Pets also develop stress and boredom when a child is introduced to the home.
 As a new parent, you are going to have your hands full and your energy and focus depleted.
 You will have less time to play with and exercise your pet.
 Traumas such as hit-by-car accidents or animal fights, which are both more likely to occur when under-exercised or bored pets bolt past you as you open the front door, can be prevented by isolating your pets to areas of the house that prevent their access to opening doors.

 Stressed pets aren’t only more likely to bite, they’re also at increased risk of certain medical conditions.
 To decrease your pet’s stress, take the preparatory steps listed above, and consider enlisting a friend, family member, neighbor, or paid service to walk your dog regularly throughout the day.
+For cats, you might want to consider these stress-relieving tips.

 When it comes to the safety of your kids – be they two-legged or four – prevention truly is the best medicine!
 With a few simple steps and some key preparation, your kids and pets can enjoy a wonderful, long, and safe life together.